-After a four-month hiatus following a nail-biting will-they-won’t-they search for a new owner, the beloved Oakley bookstore reopened in April as the Blue Manatee Literacy Project (BLMP).
+The beloved Oakley bookstore reopened last year as the Blue Manatee Literacy Project (BLMP).
 Led by start-up “junkies” and childhood literacy supporters Kevin Kushman and Amanda Kranias, BMLP intends to help address the gap in reading readiness and proficiency among Cincinnati’s underserved children, aged 4-8, that results in up to 40% of rising kindergarteners starting school at a disadvantage.
 The BLMP will include familiar story times, author/illustrator visits and in-store events all Cincinnati parents know and love.
 The BLMP will also, of course, sell books, hands-on “unplugged” toys and unique gifts, with 100% of profit directed towards the BMLP mission.
 Welcome back, Blue Manatee 2.0!

 With a Great Green Room, train table and library-level selection of kids’ books, Blue Marble Books is a magical place to spend an afternoon.

 The Boonshoft Museum of Discovery in Dayton is more than a museum of science and natural history, it’s also a zoo, aquarium and planetarium.
 You’ll find all the answers to your kids’ biggest questions at Boonshoft.

 This Oakley art studio offers a range of classes for artists, adults and children of all skill levels, using glass as the main medium.
 Check out Brazee’s toddler-friendly story times, which are geared especially for kids 3-6.